##24/7 Valencia: Can you tell us something about your musical background & education?

 How does living in Madrid compare to Valencia?
 I will always love and cherish my time in Valencia!
 I always called it my “Spanish California.”
 I spent childhood springs and summers in Southern California, so I really enjoyed the slower pace and closer local relationships in Valencia.
 Madrid, though… Well, you can take the girl out of the city, but you can’t take the city out of the girl!
 It’s magical, busy, there is a lot of work and its always changing.
 I love living here

-Could you tell the public what we can expect from your show at ‘16 Tonelades’?
-Aside from the most exciting format and the largest group I’ve had the pleasure to bring with me from Madrid to date, I’m just excited to celebrate my birthday back in my first “home” and show you all a bit of what I’m working on.
-Some intense funk and soul repertoire that’s a challenge even for me, ALWAYS a moment for the deepest of soul and gospel roots, and some very special guests will be with us.
-It’s going to be a blast!!
+Could you tell the public what the audience experienced at your show at ‘16 Tonelades’?
+Aside from the most exciting format and the largest group I’ve had the pleasure to bring with me from Madrid to date, I was excited to celebrate my birthday back in my first “home” and show you all a bit of what I’ve been working on.
+Some intense funk and soul repertoire that’s a challenge even for me, ALWAYS a moment for the deepest of soul and gospel roots, and some very special guests joined us too.
+It was a blast!!

 Do you have any plans to record an album?
-2020 has a lot of dates and milestones in the calendar!
+2020 has some milestones in the calendar!
 Stay tuned!!! 😉 Be sure to check me out on Patreon so you can become a monthly Patron and be one of the first to know when we have a recording project to get crowdfunded!

 Why is the flute such a timeless instrument?
 The flute is one of the few I instruments that exists in some format across every continent and culture since prehistoric times.
 While it’s often seen as light, delicate and beautiful, it can also be ferocious and powerful at the same time.
 My instrument chose me, to be honest.
 Playing it has given me the foundation for my career in music as a pedagogue and disciplined performer that heaven knew how much would serve me later in life.
 I am and always will be a flutist first!